-For all parts of this component, candidates write their answers in the spaces provided in a question paper booklet.
+For all parts of this component, candidates write their answers in the spaces provided on the question paper.

 The question paper is divided into four exercises.
 Candidates should attempt all exercises.

 Dictionaries may not be used.

 Candidates listen to recorded texts (e.g. dialogues, interviews, conversations, talks) on a CD and answer questions testing comprehension.
 They hear each text twice.
 The invigilator of the examination controls the CD, not the candidate(s).